anthonypena97/brasil-fuerte/README.md

 - enter, `npm run build` once complete
 - copy new bundle.js, index.html, and any public assets from dist/client/ folder
 - use copied files for deployment

+## Notes

+This application has been tested through and written for Chrome v.97, Safari v.14, iOS v.14, Safari iOs, Chrome iOs, and Instagram.
+This application is responsive to both Desktop and Mobile use cases.

 ## License